lxvm/AutoBZ.jl/paper/paper.md

 # Summary

-AutoBZ.jl is a modular software package developed to ~~We developed AutoBZ.jl to~~ explore efficient algorithms ~~and codes for the challenging, nearly singular~~ for the computation of Brillouin zone (BZ) integrals, which are a fundamental and ubiquitous step in electronic structure calculations in the computation of physical observables. ~~commonly occur in response function calculations in solid-state physics.~~ Designed on open-source software principles and written in Julia [@bezansonJuliaFreshApproach2017], our package provides high-order accurate and
+AutoBZ.jl is a modular software package developed to ~~We developed AutoBZ.jl to~~ explore efficient algorithms ~~and codes for the challenging, nearly singular~~ for the computation of Brillouin zone (BZ) integrals, which are a fundamental and ubiquitous step when computing physical observables in electronic structure methods. ~~commonly occur in response function calculations in solid-state physics.~~ Designed on open-source software principles and written in Julia [@bezansonJuliaFreshApproach2017], our package provides high-order accurate and